Watermelon Status: Green on the Outside, Red on the Inside

 More transparency, please!

 The truth is, we don’t live in a green-light, impediment-free world.
 With market shifts, resource constraints and evolving customer requirements, it is perfectly normal to fall behind schedule or encounter tricky hinderances every once in a while.
-Agile software—specifically features such as CA Agile Central Release Tracking help teams gain visibility into the true status of their work, and also help provide transparency to the program and portfolio level stakeholders.
+Agile software—specifically features such as Rally Release Tracking help teams gain visibility into the true status of their work, and also help provide transparency to the program and portfolio level stakeholders.
 Release Tracking provides a visual view if projects at the feature level are on track to completion, based on planned start/end date, and the number of story points accepted within these features.